 No, it should not affect your ability to attend the next Graduation Ceremony as long as you meet the deadline for registering with the Graduation Team.

-However, if you intend to travel in and out of the UK before attending your Graduation Ceremony using your current Tier 4 visa, you may be unable to do so.
+However, if you intend to travel in and out of the UK before attending your Graduation Ceremony using your current Student (or Tier 4) visa, you may be unable to do so.

 For more information, please visit our Graduation page.

 Will early completion affect my immigration status in the UK?